psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 .
 ```

-As described in a *[Brief memoir of the late Rev. W. Carus-Wilson](https://books.google.co.uk/books?id=DQ5hAAAAcAAJ), reprinted by permission from “The Christian Observer” ...
+As described in a *[Brief memoir of the late Rev. W. Carus-Wilson](https://books.google.co.uk/books?id=DQ5hAAAAcAAJ), reprinted by permission from "The Christian Observer" ...
 With extracts from letters to soldiers in India, etc.* published in 1860:

 > He has been heard to say incidentally of himself, that from the age of about eight years he was a distributor of tracts; he was a composer also of tracts occasionally at a very early age.
 It was this habit which seems to have suggested to him the idea of publishing penny religious periodicals, of which he was the first to set the example; an example subsequently followed to an extent and with an amount of success which strikingly shows the justness of the original conception.
 >